ethereum-optimism/specs/specs/experimental/gov-delegation.md

 in the [Delegation Validation](#delegation-validation) section.
 Additionally, the function MUST emit a `DelegateVotesChanged` event for each change in delegatee voting power.

+To support redelegation and subdelegation logic, there is a boolean flag when set to true sums the voting power it holds in addition to the amount it receives in the `Delegation` struct.
+The function MUST revert if this amount exceeds the `maxRedelegation` value.

 ### Getters

 For backwards compatibility, the `GovernanceDelegation` contract MUST implement all public getter functions of the